 Cancelled-night guests get first access to the next strong-sky opening.

-If I have to call off your night for weather, you can choose a refund or a first-access code for the next A-Sky or strong B-Sky night before remaining glow necklaces reopen publicly.
+If I have to call off your night for weather, you can choose a refund or a first-access path for the next clean public opening before remaining glow necklaces reopen publicly.

 Where are public nights held?

-Public nights use Inlet Beach, Seagrove, and Dune Allen, but the calendar is forecast-based instead of fixed.
-I open dates about 5 days ahead when a Grade A or Grade B weekday window appears.
-Public beach setups are intentionally low-footprint: telescope, binocular station, red lights, and a glow-necklace guest area.
+Public nights use Monday Inlet Beach, Tuesday Seagrove, and Wednesday Dune Allen.
+Thursday is weather makeup first.
+Friday to Sunday are private only if worth it.
+Public beach setups are intentionally low-footprint: telescope, binocular tripod, Stellarium sky-app view, red lights, and a glow-necklace guest area.

 Can my friends just stop by and look?

 To protect the paid guest experience, telescope priority belongs to confirmed guests wearing glow necklaces.
-If there is space, walk-ups can scan the QR code and join.
+If there are glow necklaces left, walk-ups can scan the QR code and join.
 Otherwise I will point them to the next public night.

 Do you ever offer a short walk-up option?